bestape/squareRootIntegers/README.md

 ## Intro

-This README, with citation links locally at [Volatility-Aware Ticks in AMMs (Solidity Experiment).pdf](./Volatility-Aware%20Ticks%20in%20AMMs%20%28Solidity%20Experiment%29.pdf) and cosmically at [https://chatgpt.com/s/dr_68ba59016a54819190f1d62a7086ee8f](https://chatgpt.com/s/dr_68ba59016a54819190f1d62a7086ee8f), analyzes how our Solidity prototype (which demonstrates how the **single-sequence integer recurrences for approximating square roots** discovery on OEIS in 2019) could inform automated market maker ("AMM") design, especially in concentrated-liquidity pools.
+This README, with citation links locally at [Volatility-Aware Ticks in AMMs (Solidity Experiment).pdf](./Volatility-Aware%20Ticks%20in%20AMMs%20%28Solidity%20Experiment%29.pdf) and cosmically at [https://chatgpt.com/s/dr_68ba59016a54819190f1d62a7086ee8f](https://chatgpt.com/s/dr_68ba59016a54819190f1d62a7086ee8f), analyzes how our Solidity prototype — which demonstrates the first generalized **single-sequence integer recurrence approximation of square root "irrationality"** discovery on OEIS in 2019 — could inform automated market maker ("AMM") design, especially in concentrated-liquidity pools.

 In Uniswap-style AMMs, each “tick” is a fixed price step: by convention 1 tick = 0.01% price change (a 1.0001× multiplier).
 The contract’s ability to approximate such fine-grained exponents (for example, using inputs like `(1, 10001, 2)` to approximate the factor 1.0001) means we can generate small price increments on-chain.
 Below we discuss how tick spacing might vary by token type, and how a hybrid Newton-Raphson method could later be explored as a refinement step.